 You might need to update your Liquid theme to support your scripts and more importantly so that you don't confuse your customers.
-For example, not all themes will show line item discounts in the cart.
-If this is your case, then you'll need to edit your theme to show the line items discounts in the cart.
+For example, not all themes show line item discounts in the cart.
+If this is your case, then you need to edit your theme to show the line items discounts in the cart.
 Learn more about the types of modifications that you can make to your Liquid themes.

 The amount of CPU and memory available to a script is limited.
 The resources reserved for a script depend on the size of the cart and the amount of calculations that the script requires.
-Shopify will carefully track these resource limits to make sure they don't prevent your script from working as intended.
+Shopify carefully tracks these resource limits to make sure they don't prevent your script from working as intended.

 When you test a script, the Script Editor console prints the percentage of allocated resources that the script is using.

 With a few exceptions, Shopify Scripts are not capable of input/output.
 This means that scripts cannot execute web requests or database calls, and cannot get input from a user.